interactomix/iis/docs/notes/language_framework.md

 There also exist a number of extensions for other databases.
 CouchDB, FluidDB and MongoDB (probably) among others are also supported.

+##### Migrations

+Flask-SQLAlchemy does not provide support for db migrations.
+Migrations allow the state of the db to be recorded in source control for every revision.
+This allows roling the database back to previous points, and upgrading a production database.
+Flask-Migrate performs these functions.

 #### Others

 This will likely grow as times goes by.
 Email functionality could be handled